 - Taking in excess of two minutes to play any stroke at any time.

-- Searching for a ball after the three minutes permitted has expired.
+- Searching for a ball after the three minutes permitted.

 - Delaying a fellow competitor’s or opponent’s play by interfering with them unnecessarily.

 - Any actions which cause a group to lose position that are unrelated to the playing of the game.